-Figure 38: Ethernet Menu
+Figure 39: Ethernet Menu

-Figure 39: Numeric Pad
+Figure 40: Numeric Pad

-- 1. In the MENU, touch the ADV SET button.
-The PASSWORD screen appears. - 2.
-Key in the password and confirm with the $\sqrt{\ }$ button.
-The ADVANCED SETTINGS MENU appears. - 3.
-Touch the ETH CONFIG button.
-The ETHERNET screen appears, see Figure 38: Ethernet Menu on page 43. - 4.
+- 1. In the ADVANCED SETTINGS menu, touch the ETH CONFIG button.
+The ETHERNET screen appears, see Figure 39: Ethernet Menu on page 43. - 2.
 Touch the bar below IP ADDRESS, SUBNET MASK, or GATEWAY to change these.
-The numeric pad appears every time one of the bars is touched, see Figure 39: Numeric Pad on page 43. - 5.
-Touch the numbers to insert new numbers and touch the X button to delete numbers. - 6.
-Touch the $\sqrt{}$ button when numbers are correct. - 7.
+The numeric pad appears every time one of the bars is touched, see Figure 40: Numeric Pad on page 43. - 3.
+Touch the numbers to insert new numbers and touch the X button to delete numbers. - 4.
+Touch the $\sqrt{\phantom{a}}$ button when numbers are correct. - 5.
 Touch the √ button again to confirm the IP ADDRESS, SUBNET MASK and GATEWAY settings.

-2.5.2.4 Serial Port Configuration (UART CONFIG)
+2.5.2.3 Serial Port Configuration (UART CONFIG)